sh1boot/sh1boot.github.io/drafts/embedding-surprise-code-on-stackoverflow.md

 There we go.
 Running arbitrary code on a user's computer already, and they can't see us doing it!
 What fun!

+After that drop back into insert mode and keep adding plausible text to the file to clear the status line of the result of the last command.

+Notice that these are both short commands which will almost certainly fit on one line.
+If they're longer then there's a much greater risk that the drawing and redrawing of a multi-line command buffer will be visible to the user, if only in a brief flash which might attract unwanted attention.

 Would I be telling you this if it was really so easy?
 No.  OK, maybe.
 But it's not.